Establishing a New Borrowings Program Agreement

 Drafting the Agreement

-- BPD's Office of the Chief Counsel conducts a legislative review of the agency's borrowing authority.
+- Fiscal Service Office of the Chief Counsel conducts a legislative review of the agency's borrowing authority.
 This review establishes for the Federal Borrowings Branch that appropriate legislation is current, whether the agreement should fall within the Federal Credit Reform Act of 1990 (FCRA) guidelines, and if any exceptions or conditions exist in the legislation that require special attention.

 FCRA guideline conditions requiring special attention include: